-For this scenario, MPOs submitted their expected performance for condition of NHS pavement and bridges to Caltrans based on their 2022 TAMP PTAT results.
+For this scenario, MPOs submitted their expected performance for condition of NHS pavement and bridges to Caltrans based on their 2022 TAMP PTAT results with most MPOs re-evaluating performance based on the addition of IIJA funding.
 Because cities and counties are responsible for managing their respective portions of the NHS, expected performance is the aggregate of all of these local agencies within an MPO.
 Each MPO is able to then reflect investment strategies based on their individual inventories, condition, funding and risk management approach.
 Funding for new construction is also included in the performance framework which adds to the good condition over the 10-year period.
+As indicated in Chapter 3, most MPOs had no change to their PTATs due to IIJA funding, and the few that did update their investments in pavement, it did not change the statewide aggregate performance targets.

-Most of the MPOs indicated that their strategies for investing on the NHS are supported by regional transportation plans; but in some cases there was acknowledgement that there are no requirements for spending state or federal funding on the NHS which was a factor in their resulting performance targets.
+Most of the MPOs indicated that their strategies for investing on the NHS are supported by regional transportation plans; but in some cases, there was acknowledgement that there are no requirements for spending state or federal funding on the NHS which was a factor in their resulting performance targets.
 Planned investments in mitigating risk on the locally-owned NHS was not included in the PTATs received from the MPOs which implies that the entire investments provided in the five work types are applied to condition improvement.

 The 2022 TAMP PTAT was also used for the state-owned NHS analysis of expected performance.
-Weighted averages for investments were utilized based on the portion of NHS to the total SHS, to develop performance projections and estimate funding levels.
+Weighted averages for investments were utilized based on the portion of NHS to the total SHS, to develop performance projections and estimate funding levels that included re-evaluation due to IIJA funding.
 Investments were split into federal work types by review of the projects included in the 10-year project book available at the time of TAMP development.
 Investments in risk were factored into the performance analysis for state-owned NHS assets including funding for permanent restoration, protective betterments and work associated with seismic retrofitting and scour mitigation of bridges.
 The remaining investments after subtracting the cost of the NHS portion for risk mitigation was the available investments for condition improvement of pavement and bridges.

 The expected funding performance scenario for both state and locally-owned NHS assets is based on average annual revenues maintained over a 10-year period that factors in risk mitigation.
 This funding scenario is described in Section 6.4.
 Available Asset Management Funding Section of Chapter 6.
-Revenue and Financial Projections.
+Financial Plan.